 Crew can measure pressure if a pressure gauge is attached to the compressor.
 These pressure levels are dependent on weather conditions as a sudden drop in air temperature can affect the air pressure in a fender.

 Regular monitoring of the fenders will ensure correct air pressure.
 Inflatable fenders should be inflated so they are firm to the touch, and they should be hung with the valve facing down so that in the event of a fender bursting the valve can only go into the sea.

-For more information on fenders and fender covers, click here.
+For more information and suppliers, visit our fenders and fender covers category.

-To add a superyacht-related business, fill in a form.
+To add your yachting business for free, fill in a form.